clitetailor/react-epic/docs/BreakdownCookbook.md

 const refreshTodos = () => refetchTodos().then(setState)
 ```

-The counter app works fine because it don't contain any logic that need side-effects to take place.
+The pure counter app works fine because it don't contain any logic that need side-effects to take place.
 And when side-effects come in type of streams, that when you need RxJS.

-You might think, why don't we just do something in the pure computational logic first and then subscribe from RxJS latter.
-Actually that's what i thinking.
+You might think, why don't we just do something in the pure computational logic first and then subscribe from RxJS later.
+Actually that's what i'm thinking.
 Like, if your component is pure.
 So let it be pure.
-And where you need to app process side-effects you subscribe to the effects latter.
+And where you need to app process side-effects you subscribe to the effects later.

 For example, the `<TodoList />` logic is pure.
 But when the todos need to contains some side-effect logics.
 It would be something like this: